rombrew/phobia/doc/GettingStarted.md

 SWD interface with [GDB](https://www.gnu.org/software/gdb/).
 We use [Black Magic Probe](https://1bitsquared.com/products/black-magic-probe).
-Be careful when using hardware debugging while the motor is running.
+Be careful when using hardware debugging while the machine is running.
 The sudden stop of feedback loop can cause overcurrent accident.

 	$ make HWREV=REV5A gdb